TheVaibhaw/v7-topbar-datetime/README.md

 ## Support

-For support or feature requests, please visit the [GitHub repository](https://github.com/thevaibhaw).
+For support or feature requests, please visit the [TheVaibhaw](https://github.com/thevaibhaw).

 ## License